TSP 101

 -

 C Fund: S&P 500.
 The king of the indexes, what most people mean when they say "the market."
-The most prominent ETFs include SPY, IVV, VOO, and SPLG.

 -